AMICUS CLINIC

 When implants are better?

 For significant size increase (2+ cup sizes), implants remain more predictable and effective.
-Most breast augmentation patients at our Kerala clinic choose implants for the reliable, immediate, and controllable results they provide.
+Most breast augmentation patients at our clinic choose implants for the reliable, immediate, and controllable results they provide.

 Who is a good candidate for breast augmentation?